Garrana/Blowfish_Python/README.md

-# Python implementation for Blowfish encryption algorithm
+# Python implementation of Blowfish encryption algorithm

 This Repository includes information on Blowfish encyprtion Algorithm and code implementation using Python programming Language.